-Indeed, the small-scale cut-off of the initial power spectrum appears to be the pivotal factor in determining the core-halo structure, as it leaves its mark on both the DM and the stellar profiles.
-The resemblance of the large-scale structures between the WDM and $\psi$DM, despite their distinct physics on smaller scales, lends support to this notion.
-It is worth noting that the underlying cause of the cut-off differs for WDM and $\psi$DM, with WDM exhibiting a thermal free-streaming cut-off, while $\psi$DM featuring a quantum mechanical cut-off.
-However, this distinction does not seem to significantly impact larger scales where the cut-off length scale is imprinted on the profiles.
-The simulation data presented by \cite{Mocz:2020} demonstrates that both of the WDM and $\psi$DM yield core-halo stellar profiles, which appear to be at odds with CDM predictions.
-Further analysis is warranted to validate this finding and to probe the hypothesis that the core-halo structure arises from the small-scale cut-off of the initial power spectrum.
+It is worth noting that the underlying cause of the cutoff differs for “WDM” and $\psi$DM; “WDM” exhibits a thermal free-streaming cutoff, while $\psi$DM features a quantum mechanical cutoff.
+However, this distinction does not seem to significantly impact larger scales where the cutoff length scale is imprinted on the profiles.
+The simulation data presented by \cite{Mocz:2020} demonstrates that only the $\psi$DM core-halo stellar profiles are reliable, due to the presence of this structure in both gas and DM, which is only noticeable in $\psi$DM simulations.